bajidata/CRM_DESKTOP/README.md

 # Install Chromium for Playwright
 npx playwright install

-Then, request the configuration file from the dev team and place it here:
+### 3. Then, request the configuration file from the dev team and place it here:

-src/electron/config.json
+src/electron/firebase-admin.json

-Finally, you can run the app in development mode:
+### 4. Finally, you can run the app in development mode:

 npm run dev

-Or build a production version locally:

-npm run build
-npm run dist